top of page

 THE DELAYED PRAYER DEPARTMENT

-Have you ever found yourself lost and confused while you wander around in the Delayed Prayer Department?
+Have you ever found yourself lost and confused while you wait on God to answer your prayers?
+I believe that my unanswered prayers are in the Delayed Prayer Department.
+They are just wandering around in the Delayed Prayer Department.
 You have petitioned God and your request for that particular blessing has not materialized yet.
 You are so tired.
 So frustrated.
 So anxious.
 You are overwhelmed with waiting.
 Days have turned into weeks, weeks have turned into months, and sometimes months have turned into years.
-You find yourself wondering why is God making me wait for so long?
+You find yourself wondering why is God making me wait so long?
 You may sometime feel, "Has God forgotten about me?"

 The Bible is full of stories of people having to wait on God, such as Abraham, Job, Moses, Elijah, Joseph, and David, just to name a few, and there are countless others.
 They all went through some very trying and difficult times, but God always came through for them.
 The process of God and waiting on His promises appears to be a "Test of Faith."
 Sometimes God will allow us to enter into some very discouraging and traumatic situations, for the primary purpose of "testing our faith."